gerardroche/sublime-phpunit/README.md

 ![Screenshot](screenshot.png)

+Works best with [PHP Grammar], [PHP Completions], and [PHP Snippets].
+Also see [PHPUnit Completions], and [PHPUnit Snippets].

 **The plugin was recently renamed to "php_phpunit" and is now available on Package Control.
 So if you are having issues, then either remove your existing installation and install via Package Control, making sure to install the "php_phpunit" package by me *(gerardroche/sublime-phpunit)*, or rename your existing installation to "php_phpunit".**

-For best results use with [PHP Grammar](https://github.com/gerardroche/sublime-php-grammar), [PHP Completions](https://packagecontrol.io/packages/PHP%20Completions%20Kit), and [PHP Snippets](https://packagecontrol.io/packages/php-snippets).

 ## Overview